isrlab/stedy/Docs/UserGuide.md

 A common example of a tensegrity system is that of a D-Bar.
 ![DBar_Configuration](Figs/DBar.jpg)

 A DBar is a tensegrity system of 4 bars (in black) and 2 strings (in red) connected as shown above.
 The initial nodal configuration, the connectivity matrices, the material and geometric properties as well as the simulation environment properties are described below in further detail.
-The user is recommended to go through TemplateForUser_DBar.m in the examples folder to view the entire source file for the following inputs.
+The user is recommended to go through Template_DBar.m in the examples folder to view the entire source file for the following inputs.

 ## Inputs Required from the User:
 All parameters are to be declared in SI units.